Actual-Chat/actual-chat/docs/Slides/Slides.md

 <h2>The only reason you can sell this UX?</h2>

-The Q. isn't specifically about Riptude &ndash; it's about every customer communication product on the market, standalone or embedded.
+The Q. isn't specifically about Riptide &ndash; it's about every customer communication product on the market, standalone or embedded.

 ---
 ![bg left:47%](./img/call-log-1.jpg)